DJBarnes/django-adminlte2-pdq/docs/source/templates/fields.rst

-However, there are some :ref:`templates/fields:Enhancements` to existing `Django Fields <https://docs.djangoproject.com/en/dev/ref/forms/fields/>`_ as well as a few :ref:`templates/fields:Text Field Properties` that can be set on a django field to add additional rendered functionality.
+However, there are some :ref:`templates/fields:Enhancements` to existing `Django Fields <https://docs.djangoproject.com/en/dev/ref/forms/fields/>`_ as well as a few :ref:`templates/fields:Text Field Properties` that can be set on a Django field to add additional rendered functionality.
 Those enhancements and properties are explained below.

 .. warning::